makenew/jsmodule/README.md

 - [Node.js]'s [npm] package structure.
 - Package management with [npm].
-- Examples with configurable options and arguments powered by [examplr].
+- Examples with configurable options and arguments powered by [yargs].
 - Linting with the [JavaScript Standard Style] using [ESLint].
 - [Prettier] code.
 - Futuristic debuggable unit testing with [AVA].